 Whichever color class you prefer though, this extremely popular large cat has won the hearts of millions of owners worldwide.
 And, chances are that your Maine Coon will have an element of tabby patterns, even if you don’t realize they do!

 Maine Coon Cats

-This regal looking breed is known for being one of the largest domesticated cat breeds in existence.
-Their size is only rivaled by the Norwegian Forest Cat, who many suspect the Maine Coon cat is a descendent from.
+This regal-looking breed is known for being one of the largest domesticated cat breeds in existence.
+Their size is only rivaled by the Norwegian Forest Cat, which many suspect the Maine Coon cat is a descendent from.

 Tabby Maine Coon

 Despite their history being shrouded in mystery, the first Maine Coons to have appeared in Wiscasset (Maine) in the 1800s are thought to have had a tabby Maine Coon pattern.
 Tabby Maine Coons are thus considered the original Maine Coon pattern.